JohanVanslembrouck/corolib/README.md

 	/usr/include/boost

-On my machine, the Boost libraries (version 1.74.0) are located in
+On my computer, the Boost libraries (version 1.74.0) are located in

 	/usr/lib/x86_64-linux-gnu/